Phuntsholing

 Phuntsholing, also spelled as Phuentsholing (ཕུན་ཚོགས་གླིང་), is a border town in southern Bhutan and is the administrative seat of Chukha District.
 The town occupies parts of both Phuentsholing Gewog and Sampheling Gewog.

 Phuentsholing adjoins the Indian town of Jaigaon, and cross-border trade has resulted in a thriving local economy.
-The town had the headquarters of the Bank of Bhutan previously but shifted to Thimphu.
+The town previously hosted the headquarters of the Bank of Bhutan before they were shifted to Thimphu.
 In 2017, Phuentsholing had a population of 27,658.

 History

 On 5 April 1964, reformist Prime Minister Jigme Dorji was assassinated in Phuntsholing by monarchist cadres as the king lay ill in Switzerland.
 The Dorji family was subsequently put under close watch.
 It was 1958 when the first one-storeyed cottage was constructed to house a shop.
 The late Prime Minister, Jigme Dorji informed Phuentsholing residents that concrete houses could be constructed.

 Tashi group of companies constructed the first concrete house, followed by Tibetans and Indians.
 Some of the structures that exist to this day are the buildings housing Bhutan Enterprise, Jatan Prasad Lal Chand Prasad shop and a beauty parlour near Zantdopelri lhakhang.
 After the announcement, 18 shops were built around Zangdopelri area.
 The Zangdopelri area was a bus terminal, and on Saturday a market would be assembled.
 Apart from the cottages, there were several huts and Phuentsholing was beginning to grow.